ILmoshe/ILmoshe/README.md

 ## :book: :
 Learning is always first, we learn till we die:skull:.
 I am most excited about Python and learning the inner parts of this amazing language.
-I am currently investing a lot of time learning React as well.
+I am currently investing a lot of time learning React as well. <br />

 ## :hammer: :
-I Wish I would be able to tell you the amazing stuff I do :heart_eyes:.
+I Wish I would be able to tell you the amazing stuff I do :heart_eyes:. <br />